 Last Updated on

-We’ve explored Alaska’s capitol city with kids, now lets journey to the big city (by Alaskan standards anyway) and find some family fun while still hanging out in the north!
-You might be thinking what is there to do in Anchorage?
-A lot!
-Celebrating the city’s centennial in 2015, the Alaskan metropolitan life has never been so wild!
-Here are our picks for the top 10 things for families to do in Anchorage (with expert advice on some not-to-miss dining, lodging, and day trip ideas).
+Heading to north to Alaska?
+Don’t know what to do in Anchorage?
+Alaskan metropolitan life has never been more fun!
+Here are our picks for the top 10 fun things to do in Anchorage, with expert advice on some not-to-miss dining, lodging, and day trip ideas.

 10. Alaska Aviation Museum & Lake Hood Seaplane Base